peteroupc/CBOR/README.md

 Release Notes
 -----------

+### Version 2.5.1

+* Really sign the CBOR assembly with a strong name key.

 ### Version 2.5

-* Sign the CBOR assembly with a strong name key
+* Sign the CBOR assembly with a strong name key (UPDATE: Version 2.5 was mistakenly released without a strong name.)
 * Update [`PeterO.Numbers`](https://www.nuget.org/packages/PeterO.Numbers) to
   strong-named version